Unsolved (British TV programme): Background

 The series investigated some of the most baffling and intriguing murders in Northern and Central Scotland, where the killers have never been caught and in some cases, the bodies never found.
 The series was presented by Taggart star Alex Norton, with series producer and former North Tonight presenter Isla Traquair hosting a special update programme at the end of both series.
-The programme was produced by STV Productions in Glasgow.
+The programme was the brainchild of Producer Donald John Macdonald and made by Grampian TV in Aberdeen.
 The show was created in order to help the police find out more information from the public on unsolved murders.
 Both series of Unsolved generated a huge public response and in some cases, led to a breakthrough.
 The show was a contributory factor in police deciding to dig up a quarry as part of the investigation into the murder of Renee MacRae and her son Andrew, and while their bodies were never found, Northern Constabulary filed a report to the procurator fiscal naming the person responsible.